shaunloftin/personal-website/README.md

 personal-website is the GitHub repository for [shaunloftin.com](http://shaunloftin.com).

-This site is adapted from a [Bootstrap 4 template](https://bootstrapmade.com/free-html-bootstrap-template-my-resume/) with lots of HTML, CSS, SCSS, and JS additions.
+This site is adapted from a [Bootstrap 4 template](https://bootstrapmade.com/free-html-bootstrap-template-my-resume/) with lots of personal HTML, CSS, SCSS, and JS additions.

 ## Directory
 ```bash